bobbimanners/EightBall/README.md

 One you have entered the test program and run it in the interpreter, you can compile it to bytecode as follows:

 ```
-comp
+comp "test"
 quit
 ```
-The compiled code is written to the file `bytecode` on the floppy diskette containing the EightBall system.
+The compiled code is written to the file `test` on the floppy diskette containing the EightBall system.
 (Note that if this file already exists an error will occur.
-This is a known deficiency which I will address in due coure.)
+This is a known deficiency which I will address in due course.)

-If you then invoke the EightBall Virtual Machine `8BALLVM64.PRG`, it will load and execute this bytecode.
+If you then invoke the EightBall Virtual Machine `8BALLVM64.PRG`, it will prompt you for the name of the bytecode file to load.
+Enter `test` at the prompt to run the code you just compiled.
 The VM is much faster than the interpreter.

 ```
 LOAD"8BALLVM64.PRG",8
 RUN